 This course incorporates lectures, slides presentations and discussions, demonstrations, field trips, studio art activities, and a research presentation.
 Small-group projects, and graded in-class writing assignments, library research, and a sketchbook journal are used to reinforce learning.
 Course activities also include periodic quizzes and midterm and final exams.
-In addition this course incorporates Web enhanced learning activities - Forums, Online assignments and pre tests - and the creation of an Electronic Portfolio.
+In addition this course incorporates Web enhanced learning activities - Forums, Online assignments and pretests - and the creation of an Electronic Portfolio.

+4. Course Prerequisite(s); Concurrent Course Enrollment

+Prerequisites: None Concurrent Course Enrollment: None

-4. Course Prerequisite(s); Concurrent Course Enrollment; Required English/Mathematics Placement Level(s) Prerequisite(s): None English Placement Level: EN 093/094
+Required English/Mathematics Proficiency Level(s)

+English Placement Level: EN 093/094

-5. Estimated Cost of Course; Instructional Resources Needed Cost to the Student: Tuition for a 3-credit course; the cost of the textbook; the cost of some art supplies; and any applicable fees.
+5. Estimated Cost of Course; Instructional Resources Needed

+Cost to the Student: Tuition for a 3-credit course; the cost of the textbook; the cost of some art supplies; and any applicable fees.